 Should Value Investors Buy These Finance Stocks?

-One company to watch right now is MS&AD Insurance Group (MSADY).
-MSADY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+Financial Institutions (FISI) is a stock many investors are watching right now.
+FISI is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 9, which compares to its industry's average of 12.82.
+Over the past 52 weeks, FISI's Forward P/E has been as high as 10.79 and as low as 7.44, with a median of 9.06.

-Another notable valuation metric for MSADY is its P/B ratio of 0.59.
+Another notable valuation metric for FISI is its P/B ratio of 1.03.
 The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-MSADY's current P/B looks attractive when compared to its industry's average P/B of 1.26.
-MSADY's P/B has been as high as 0.70 and as low as 0.57, with a median of 0.62, over the past year.
+This stock's P/B looks attractive against its industry's average P/B of 1.71.
+Over the past 12 months, FISI's P/B has been as high as 1.16 and as low as 0.73, with a median of 1.05.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-MSADY has a P/S ratio of 0.4.
-This compares to its industry's average P/S of 1.03.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+FISI has a P/S ratio of 2.34.
+This compares to its industry's average P/S of 2.9.

+Finally, we should also recognize that FISI has a P/CF ratio of 5.86.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+FISI's P/CF compares to its industry's average P/CF of 17.36.
+FISI's P/CF has been as high as 10.58 and as low as 5.64, with a median of 6.90, all within the past year.

-Universal Insurance Holdings (UVE) may be another strong Insurance - Property and Casualty stock to add to your shortlist.
-UVE is a # 2 (Buy) stock with a Value grade of A.
+Fulton Financial (FULT) may be another strong Banks - Northeast stock to add to your shortlist.
+FULT is a # 2 (Buy) stock with a Value grade of A.

-These are just a handful of the figures considered in MS&AD Insurance Group and Universal Insurance Holdings's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that MSADY and UVE is an impressive value stock right now.
+These are only a few of the key metrics included in Financial Institutions and Fulton Financial strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, FISI and FULT look like an impressive value stock at the moment.

 Click to get this free report